Why did Duke shoot Billy?

 What led to the shooting?

-The events leading up to the shooting remain unclear at this time.
-Eyewitnesses report that Duke and Billy were engaged in a heated argument moments before the fatal shot was fired.
-The nature of their dispute and the factors that escalated it to such a violent act are yet to be determined.
+The events leading up to the shooting remain unclear.
+Eyewitnesses reported a heated argument between Duke and Billy just moments before the fatal shot was fired.
+The nature of their dispute is yet to be determined, leaving the community in a state of confusion and disbelief.

 Who are Duke and Billy?

 Duke, a long-time resident of the town, is known for his reserved nature and has never been involved in any criminal activities.
-Billy, on the other hand, is a well-liked individual who actively participated in community events and was known for his friendly demeanor.
-The sudden clash between these two individuals has left the community in disbelief.
+On the other hand, Billy was a well-liked individual, known for his friendly demeanor and active involvement in community events.
+The sudden violence between these two individuals has left friends and neighbors searching for answers.

 What are the authorities doing?